chrkrogh/KinDrape/Code with improved efficiency/README.md

 # Code with improved effiency
 This folder contains the following files:
 1) KinDrape_eff.m (an updated and more efficient version of the original draping code, KinDrape)
+2) KinDrape_eff_NR.m (an updated and even more efficient version with a Newton-Raphson solver)

+Regarding KinDrape_eff.m and KinDrape_eff_NR.m:
 The updates concern the method for locating constrained nodes in Step 3.
 As discussed in the journal paper, it can be done more efficiently by setting up two spheres, centered in vertex 2 and vertex 4, respectively and with a radius equal to the discretization distance, d.
 The two